University Park, Florida: Colleges and universities

 Florida International University Modesto A. Maidique Campus is located in University Park.

 Primary and secondary schools

 Miami-Dade County Public Schools operates public schools in University Park.
 Dr. Carlos J. Finlay Elementary School and Olympia Heights Elementary School are in University Park.
+Finlay is on the FIU campus.

 St. Agatha Catholic School of the Roman Catholic Archdiocese of Miami is located in University Park.